corgibytes/styleguide/content-style-guide/03-writing-about-people.html.md

 ### Medical conditions

-Don’t refer to a person’s medical condition unless it’s relevant to what you’re writing.

 If a reference to a person’s medical condition is warranted, use the same rules as writing about people with physical disabilities and emphasize the person first.
 Don’t call a person with a medical condition a “victim.”

 ### Mental and cognitive conditions

-Don’t refer to a person’s mental or cognitive condition unless it’s relevant to what you’re writing.
 Never assume that someone has a medical, mental, or cognitive condition.

 Don’t describe a person as “mentally ill.”
 If a reference to a person’s mental or cognitive condition is warranted, use the same rules as writing about people with physical disabilities or medical conditions and emphasize the person first.